LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 * Adjust the browser size, adjust the zoom levels, test again when you have adjusted the sizes (320px width & 256px height is an absolute must), does everything act the way you expect?
 * Can you complete all actions?
 * Use your automated tools, remember they only test a snapshot of how the site is at the moment you run the scan, they cannot open widgets for you, open them manually and test again
-* If you understand HTML and/or ARIA, feel free to examine the DOM, feel free to validate the HTML at [the HTML validator](https://validator.w3.org/), which may highlight some issues
+* If you understand HTML and/or ARIA, feel free to examine the DOM, feel free to validate the HTML at [the HTML validator](https://validator.w3.org/), which may help highlight some issues
 * Don't get too hung up on the tools, they can only get you so far and honestly, they won't get you far at all, here
 * Record your notes, just type them up somewhere, for comparison later, don't even worry too much if you don't know which SC to fail something against, just do what you can
 * We have tonnes of guides on here now, feel free to consult them or indeed, any other accessibility-related websites, if you find a anything that smells funny